The best BenQ monitors for work and home.

 |CHECK PRICE →|

 When you want to upgrade your home office, the new monitor often comes first.
-It is more convenient than a laptop if viewed in the long run.
+It is more convenient than a laptop under 350 dollars if viewed in the long run.

 If you already have a computer with a desktop monitor, then, with a second display, you can simplify many tasks and increase your productivity.

 The price of a monitor consists of many characteristics, which are determined by its purpose.
-For $100, you can buy both a 22-inch and a 23-inch monitor.
+For $100, you can buy a 20-inch monitor or a bit larger model.
 It will have all the main features, but you shouldn’t expect such nice additions as an adjustable stand or a variety of ports.